rksilvergreen/openapi/openapi_analyzer/openapi_analyzer_architecture.md

 These errors indicate technically valid but not recommended patterns:

 - **Type Declaration Issues**: Schema missing explicit `type` property, or empty schema with no type-specific properties
-- **Property-Type Mismatches**: Schema has explicit type but contains properties from other types (e.g., string type with number properties, array type with object properties)
+- **Property-Type Mismatches**: Schema has explicit type but contains properties from other types

 ## Strictness Levels